egrowe/Prefrontal_sensory_GC/README.md

 s06_decode_GC_F.m

-# Purpose of each of the scripts
+# Description of each of the scripts
 s01a_EEG_preProcessing.m

 Here we take the raw EEG files per participant and assign the channels and trial type triggers.